syncfusion-content/uwp-docs/uwp/Menu/Animation-Support.md

 # Animation Support in UWP Menu (SfMenu)

-`UWP Menu` supports animation types to open the submenu pop-up.
-The following animation types are supported by `UWP Menu`:
+The UWP Menu provides various animation types for displaying submenu pop-ups.
+The supported animation types are:

 * Fade
 * Slide